Readme-Workflows/recent-activity/README.md

 **Important Notes:**

-- Each placeholder will turn into an embedded link pointing to the issue, pull request or discussion of that respective action.
+- Each placeholder with exception of `{DATE}` will turn into an embedded link pointing to the issue, pull request or discussion of that respective action.
   For example will `{ID}` turn into `[#:id](:url)` and `{URL}` turns into `[:url_text](:url)`.
 - Using `{ID}` or `{REPO}` in the `URL_TEXT` setting won't turn them into embedded links. `{ID}` will still have a `#` before it.